bmcminn/throwdown/README.md

 - [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/)
 - [Dispatch PHP](https://github.com/noodlehaus/dispatch)

 Then add whatever you like!
-Template how you want, setup a MySQL or a SQLite db, hook up a mongo instance, setup a build process.
+Template how you want, setup a MySQL or a SQLite db, hook up a Mongo instance, setup a build process.